richfitz/remake/doc/format.md

 which would run the function `clean_data` (defined in your code files) over the object `data` defined by the previous rule.
 Note that the filenames are quoted but the object names are not - just like in R.

-You may depend on files that do not have target, but this will generate a warning if they do not exist when the makerfile is loaded as this is usually a spelling mistake (the exception here is if a rule generates multiple files).
+You may depend on files that do not have target, but this will generate a warning if they do not exist when the remakefile is loaded as this is usually a spelling mistake (the exception here is if a rule generates multiple files).
 You may *not* depend on an object that does not have a target because there is no way of making this object.
 In particular you may not depend on objects that are found in the global environment (why not?
 Because they're not reproducible).

 ### Additional per-target keys:

 There are optional keys that may also occur at the same level as `command:`.

-`cleanup_level:` indicates how agressively maker will try to clean the target up, and may be one of `tidy`, `clean`, `purge` or `never` (the default is `tidy`).
+`cleanup_level:` indicates how agressively remake will try to clean the target up, and may be one of `tidy`, `clean`, `purge` or `never` (the default is `tidy`).
 See [here](cleanup) for more information.

 One use of this option is if you are downloading a dataset that will not change or that is very large so you don't want to delete and redownload it often, you could write: